Get A Quote for Bike Insurance

 It's a climb of two halves, which makes pacing tough.
 The first half is brutally steep however it does flatten off in the second half.

-In total, the climb is 3.66km in length with an elevation gain of 153 meters.
+In total, the climb is 3.66km in length with an elevation gain of 153 metres.
 The average gradient is just 4.1%.
-However, this climb kicks up at the beginning with a maximum gradient of an eye-watering 35.5%.
+However, this climb kicks up at the beginning with a maximum gradient of an eye-watering 35.5%, making it one of the steepest roads in England.

 Going for the K/QOM?